 You’ll get there in high gear with truck driving training that’s just eight weeks or less – starting off with classroom sessions followed by behind-the-wheel range and open road training.

-You’ll get a minimum of 200 hours of Class A Tractor Trailer training with 48’ length trailers.
+You’ll get Class A Tractor Trailer training with 48’ length trailers.
 All trucks are outfitted with 10-speed non-synchronized manual transmissions.

 You’ll also be prepared for hazardous (H endorsement) and doubles and triples (T endorsement) written exams at the same time.